I had so looked forward to visiting Barcelona. I read about the architecture, I loved the operatic history of the city, the cultural riches.

 The Good Stuff:

-My accommodations: I stayed with a lovely young expat Brazilian couple who could not have been more welcoming.
-Bruna is as warm and exuberant as Daniel is relaxed and calm:
+Through Airbnb I found a lovely young expat Brazilian couple who could not have been more welcoming.
+Bruna as warm and exuberant as Daniel is relaxed and calm:

 The weather.
 The photo below shows the apartment’s balcony, and my breakfast; I’m from Montreal, Canada, and it’s February 27th – mid-winter weather I will gladly accommodate: